-This page contains the current draft of Chapter 17 of RAFT 2035.
-All content is subject to change.
+This page contains a full preview of Chapter 17 of RAFT 2035.

 Please find below answers to questions that have arisen during reviews of RAFT.